mitexleo/fediroma/docs/docs/development/API/differences_in_mastoapi_responses.md

 # Differences in Mastodon API responses from vanilla Mastodon

-A Akkoma instance can be identified by "<Mastodon version> (compatible; Pleroma <version>)" present in `version` field in response from `/api/v1/instance`
+An Akkoma instance can be identified by "<Mastodon version> (compatible; Pleroma <version>)" present in `version` field in response from `/api/v1/instance`

 ## Flake IDs

-Akkoma uses 128-bit ids as opposed to Mastodon's 64 bits.
-However, just like Mastodon's ids, they are lexically sortable strings
+Akkoma uses 128-bit IDs as opposed to Mastodon's 64 bits.
+However, just like Mastodon's IDs, they are lexically sortable strings

 ## Timelines